 The butterflies here are beautiful...there are over 350 species of butterflies, and they flutter all around.

-Some kids from the town were there fishing and they would put a glass bottle into the water with a bit of maza in it and little fish would swim into the bottle to get the food and then they would use the little fish to catch bigger fish.
-We also took the kayak out on the lake and went around looking at the jungle around it.
-There were some beautiful caves and stunning scenery.
+Some kids from the town were there fishing and they would put a glass bottle into the water with a bit of maza in it and little fish would swim into the bottle to get the food and the

 The lake is ringed with big rocks that jut out from the edge of the jungle, about 1 foot under the surface of the water.
 You can stand on the rocks and jump off the edge where it drops off 12-20 feet below.